unsw-cse-comp3900-9900-21T3/capstone-project-9900-w18a-ddup/README.md

 - `User.email` is mapped to `username`
 - Test DB is totally new, which means you need to add date first then do your test process.
 - Test DB will be truncated after program terminate.
+- Test DB and Redis may be switched to docker containers.